MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 4. Finish by selecting **Save**.

+> [!NOTE]
+> There needs to be field which is mapped to the attribute of type Person.FullName.
+> This field is used to populate the Customer Name in the Customers Tab.
+If no field is set with
+> attribute of Person.FullName , the Customer cards will appear nameless.

 ## Add and remove entities

 1. On **Unify** > **Map**, select the **Select** control to add or remove entities.